appbaseio/reactive-manual/content/docs/range-components/RangeInput.md

 ## Examples

-See more stories for DynamicRangeSlider on playground.
+See more stories for RangeInput on playground.

-<a href="https://opensource.appbase.io/playground/?selectedKind=Range%20components%2FDynamicRangeSlider" target="_blank">DynamicRangeSlider with default props</a>
+<a href="https://opensource.appbase.io/playground/?selectedKind=Range%20components%2FRangeInput" target="_blank">RangeInput with default props</a>